 Students should complete a Howard Community College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) to begin application procedures.
-These forms are available at the Financial Aid Office and from secondary school guidance offices.
+These forms are available at the Office of Financial Aid and Veterans Affairs, from secondary school guidance offices or refer to the HCC website at www.howardcc.edu.